Rare New England tornado lifts car from a highway as strong storms damage homes and flood roads

 In 2011, a powerful tornado killed three people and caused severe damage in western Massachusetts.

-And in 1953, a tornado killed 94 people and injured nearly 1,300 in central Massachusetts, including the city of Worcester.
-It had winds estimated at more than 300 mph (480 kph), last nearly an hour and a half, and damaged or destroyed 4,000 buildings.
+And in 1953, an exceedingly powerful tornado killed 94 people and injured nearly 1,300 in central Massachusetts, including the city of Worcester.
+It last nearly 1 1/2 hours and damaged or destroyed 4,000 buildings.

+For Viau, who witnessed the twister, the story didn’t end on the highway.

+He said the tornado continued five miles (eight kilometers) farther and hit his home, leaving a tree across his driveway and busting up his outdoor table and chairs.
+His smoker was destroyed and his grill dented.

+His upstairs neighbor grabbed his children and fled with them to the basement as the tornado thundered through.
+“It was mean and vicious,” Viau said.
+“It was one of the scariest things of his life.”

 Pratt reported from Boston and Whittle from Portland, Maine.
-Associated Press writer Kathy McCormack in Concord, New Hampshire, contributed to this report.
+Associated Press writers David Sharp in Portland and Kathy McCormack in Concord, New Hampshire, contributed to this report.

 This story has been corrected to reflect that a tornado touchdown was confirmed in North Attleborough, not Attleborough.